WordPress is an open-source platform which currently powers more than 43% of all websites in the world.

 You’ll want to pay particular attention to “Visit Site” which you’ll access by hovering over your site’s name within this bar.
 Clicking the text will open your site in the same tab (right-click it to open in a new tab if you’d like to keep your dashboard open).
 As you access your live site, you’ll see that the black bar remains, giving you access to the same shortcuts and an easy path back to your WordPress Dashboard.

-The left navigation menu
+WordPress left navigation menu

 This is where you’ll spend the bulk of your time within WordPress.
-All of the controls and settings you use in WordPress can be found in this main menu.
+All the controls and settings you use in WordPress can be found in this main menu.

 The menu shown in this screenshot is for someone who has an administrator user role within WordPress.
-If you don’t see all of the menu items, then you probably have a different user role.
+If you don’t see all the menu items, then you probably have a different user role.

 Furthermore, you can see options such as OptinMonster or Creative Mail in the screenshot above.
 Don’t worry, these are not a part of the standard menu.
 They’re listed because these plugins were installed.
 You can think of plugins as “apps” for your WordPress site.
 The more plugins you install on your site, the more icons you’ll see in the menu.

-Diving into the menu
+Diving into the WordPress menu